trevin-livele/django-insta-clone/README.md

 Open terminal on `localhost:8000`

 ## Known bugs
-Like and Follow functionality do not work
+Like and Follow functionality do not work as of yet

 ## Technologies used
     - Python 3.8.10